soapbox-pub/rebased/docs/config.md

 * `quarantined_instances`: List of ActivityPub instances where private(DMs, followers-only) activities will not be send.
 * `managed_config`: Whenether the config for pleroma-fe is configured in this config or in ``static/config.json``
 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML)
-* `finmoji_enabled`: Whenether to enable the finmojis in the custom emojis.
 * `mrf_transparency`: Make the content of your Message Rewrite Facility settings public (via nodeinfo).
 * `scope_copy`: Copy the scope (private/unlisted/public) in replies to posts by default.
 * `subject_line_behavior`: Allows changing the default behaviour of subject lines in replies.
 Valid values: